 Q: What are you proudest of at LGT?

-I enjoy the time I get to spend with the members of the assurance services department.
+I work closely with the team members of the assurance services department and am exceptionally proud of them and the work they do.
 Our employees are our most important asset, so I feel it is essential to ensure that they feel connected and supported by the firm, especially in the COVID work environment.
 We are all busy with the client work, but it is crucial to take the time to reach out and have a video conference with someone to check in on them or bring them up to speed on firm or department updates.

 Q: A good work/life balance is essential.
 Besides the fantastic work you do at LGT, what else keeps you motivated?